The North Atlantic Treaty Organization (NATO) defines logistics as the science of planning and carrying out the movement and maintenance of forces.

 In this monograph, Robert Haddick examines a variety of emerging technologies and techniques that could improve the sustainment and effectiveness of distributed SOF operations, especially in access-denied environments.

-The strategic supply chain requires a new kind of leader; one with skills and orientations not currently found in many supply chain managers, this article describes what's needed to complete that change, and the steps to get there.
+The strategic supply chain requires a new kind of leader; one with skills and orientations not currently found in many supply chain managers.
+This article describes what's needed to complete that change, and the steps to get there.

 In the European theater, the joint force faces its most dynamic global security environment since World War II.
 Political volatility and economic unpredictability are now intensified by transregional, multidomain threats.
 The joint logistics enterprise (JLEnt) is playing a role in delivering the capabilities needed to provide credible deterrence in support of the NATO alliance.